wleethecoder/Elytra-Creepers-Minecraft-Mod/README.md

 # Elytra Creepers

-The Elytra Creepers mod features AI-controlled creepers capable of advanced aerial navigation using elytras.
-The creepers should be able to fly to a grounded target--while **maximizing flight time efficiency** and **minimizing fall damage**.
+The Elytra Creepers mod features AI-controlled creepers capable of advanced flight using elytras.
+The creepers are trained to fly to a grounded target as quickly as possible while minimizing fall damage.
+They can even outpace moving targets and still hit them with potentially point-blank explosions!

 The creepers are trained using [Neuroevolution of Augmenting Topologies (NEAT)](https://en.wikipedia.org/wiki/Neuroevolution_of_augmenting_topologies), a well-known neuroevolution method.
 Neuroevolution is a “survival of the fittest” genetic algorithm that combines evolutionary biology with neural networks: a population of agents run a task, a fitness score is used to evaluate performance, those deemed the fittest produce the next generation of agents, and so on.